top of page

 Take sturdy shoes, use headwear, sunscreen and, take something to drink with you, as there are usually no opportunities to buy anything in these parks.
 But if you love the pure and unadulterated nature you will enjoy it.

-Neither for the zoos, nor for the parks or the botanical garden of the CICY you have to pay an entrance fee.
+Neither for the zoos, nor for the parks or the Botanical Garden of the CICY you have to pay an entrance fee.
 The city parks and the large parks in the outskirts are open all day.

 The key points at a glance